Aliases for AP3B2 Gene

 GeneCards Summary for AP3B2 Gene

-AP3B2 (Adaptor-Related Protein Complex 3, Beta 2 Subunit) is a Protein Coding gene.
-Diseases associated with AP3B2 include congenital diaphragmatic hernia.
+AP3B2 (Adaptor Related Protein Complex 3 Subunit Beta 2) is a Protein Coding gene.
+Diseases associated with AP3B2 include Developmental And Epileptic Encephalopathy 48 and Undetermined Early-Onset Epileptic Encephalopathy.
 Among its related pathways are Lysosome and ATM Pathway.
-GO annotations related to this gene include transporter activity.
+Gene Ontology (GO) annotations related to this gene include binding and transporter activity.
 An important paralog of this gene is AP3B1.

 UniProtKB/Swiss-Prot Summary for AP3B2 Gene

 Subunit of non-clathrin- and clathrin-associated adaptor protein complex 3 (AP-3) that plays a role in protein sorting in the late-Golgi/trans-Golgi network (TGN) and/or endosomes.
 The AP complexes mediate both the recruitment of clathrin to membranes and the recognition of sorting signals within the cytosolic tails of transmembrane cargo molecules.
 AP-3 appears to be involved in the sorting of a subset of transmembrane proteins targeted to lysosomes and lysosome-related organelles.
 In concert with the BLOC-1 complex, AP-3 is required to target cargos into vesicles assembled at cell bodies for delivery into neurites and nerve terminals.